-SI No. Environmental Issues / Aspects Actions to be taken / Inspection items Monitoring Frequency (1, D, W, M, Y) Means of monitoring Compliant (Y/N) Repeating non- compliance (R) Remarks All and in an article side at a second as Y N R All environmental incidents occurring on the site will be recorded and be brought to the attention of the Site Engineer.
-VV Action will be taken within 7 working days. М 33.
-Reporting and Doc- umentation The following records will be kept at site: Environmental Monitoring Results Contractors self-assessment record/results Register of non-compliance Register of corrective actions Monthly Environmental Reports М Document 34.
-Training Environmental training on EMP will be arranged for Construction Field supervisors and Environment & Safety Supervisors. М Document 35.
-Construction of the closure dam to be assessed when the de- tailed design is completed
+SI No. Environmental Issues / Aspects Actions to be taken / Inspection items Monitoring Frequency Means of monitoring Com Rep com pliant (' eating r pliance Y/N) non- (R) Remarks (1, D , W , M , I ) Y Ν R Incidents Complaints received from the public or other stakeholders will be registered and recorded and be brought to the attention of the Site Engineer.
+W Ditto All environmental incidents occurring on the site will be recorded and be brought to the attention of the Site Engineer.
+W • Action will be taken within 7 working days. м 33.
+Reporting and Documentation The following records will be kept at site: Environmental Monitoring Results Contractors self-assessment record/results Register of non-compliance Register of corrective actions Monthly Environmental Reports М Document 34.
+Training • Environmental training on EMP will be arranged for Construction Field supervisors and Environment & Safety Supervisors. М Document 35.
+Construction of the closure dam to be assessed when the detailed design is completed

-(1= Once; D=Daily; W=Weakly; M=Monthly; Y=Yearly)
+(\1= Once; D=Daily; W=Weakly; M=Monthly; Y=Yearly)